Assassin's Creed Mirage

 The Eagle feature has two gameplay goals :

-The experience should feel smooth, intuitive, and immediately readable, minimizing friction and cognitive load while keeping the search playful and engaging.
+From a UX perspective, the experience should feel smooth, intuitive, and immediately readable, minimizing friction and cognitive load while maintaining a playful and engaging search experience.

 Beyond improving the Eagle's Reticle's usability, I saw a chance to elevate the entire visual experience.

-Reports from User Research observed that the feature was misunderstood by players.
+Reports from User Research during development observed that the feature was misunderstood by players.

 This problem was even more important when the Eagle was still far from the target.
 Game design rules had a restrictive marking distance and the usability of the feature wasn’t working properly.